DiscordKt/discordkt.github.io/docs/concepts/Services.md

-Services contain and share your business logic between each of.
+Services contain and share your business logic.
 For example, we can create a `MathService` to apply common calculations.

 ```kotlin
 @Service